|

 Pour hot water into a pot to lower temperature.
 Pour hot water into small teacups (up to about 7/10 per cup) from the pot and allow the water to cool even more.
 Throw away leftover water.
 Put tea leaves into the pot.
 Pour hot water from the cups into the pot and let the tea brew.
 Pour the same amount of tea into each cup.

-Our Chanoma Hoji Bancha Blend (Spring & Autumn Bancha) is mixed and post fired during final processing as hojicha. it produces a tea of well-defined character, vivid yellow colors and refreshing and deep flavors. |
+Our Chanoma Hoji Bancha Blend (Spring & Autumn Bancha) is mixed and post fired during final processing as hojicha. it produces a tea of well-defined character, vivid yellow colors and refreshing and deep flavors.
+Or try our Vanilla-Houjicha Blend or Houjicha Teabags. |

-(7oz/200g) -$9.99- BUY NOW |
+(4 oz) -$5.99- BUY NOW |

 Processing: Both Bancha and Kukicha are used to make Houjicha grades.
-Houjicha a pan-fried or oven roasted green tea is commonly encountered in teashops throughout Japan.
+Houjicha pan-fried or oven roasted green tea is commonly encountered in teashops throughout Japan.
 The tea is fried at high temperature, altering the leaf colors tints from green to red.
 The roasted flavors are extracted and predominate this blend.
 The main types of Houjicha are light and deep-fried.
 The deeper fried leaf produce teas with a deeper roast aroma and taste.

 Popularity: The clean, roasted flavors of houjicha go with any kind of food, particularly oily foods.
 It is often used as an after-dinner tea.
 Inexpensive, but rare in the West.